Children's House (33 months - 6 years)

 Cultural subjects such as art, music, geography, science and nature are integrated into the curriculum throughout the classroom.
 The exploration of our culture and of the natural world provides many opportunities for enriching the young mind.

-The primary program supports the child as he or she develops a sense of mastery and accomplishment that leads to the next level of development.
+The Children's House program supports the child as he or she develops a sense of mastery and accomplishment that leads to the next level of development.